-Hello, I 'm Esra Makara, 30 years old, living in Chania, Crete and I have a deep love for language, teaching and communication!
+Hello, I 'm Esra Makara, living in Chania, Crete and I have a deep love for language, teaching and communication!

 I was born in Kayseri, Turkey, grew up in Istanbul and I 'm a native Turkish speaker.
 My passion for writing and language started from my early youth, making up stories on the shores of Bosphorus.
 Growing up, this led into studies of American Literature, Translation, Language teaching (English and Turkish as foreign languages) and